 - ½ teaspoon five spice powder

-- ⅓ cup sui mi ya cai (Sichuan pickled mustard greens -- look for them in your local Asian grocery store)
+- ⅓ cup sui mi ya cai (preserved veggie -- it's available online or in your local Asian market)

 - For the sauce: